-An active member of CoSIDA (College Sports Information Directors of America), Allen has served the past three years on the publication awards committee as well as voting on a number of different regional and national awards that the group gives out.
-In 2014 he became the first ever President of the 2YSIDA (Two-Year Sports Information Directors of America) and he also serves on CDMAC (College Division Management Advisory Committee).
+An active member of CoSIDA (College Sports Information Directors of America) for nine years, Allen served for four years on the publication awards committee as well as voting on a number of different regional and national awards that the group gives out.
+In 2014 he became the first ever President of 2YSIDA (Two-Year Sports Information Directors of America) and held that role until he was announced as the Saints Athletic Director in May of 2017, he also served on CDMAC (College Division Management Advisory Committee) for that stretch.

 Allen has been a key part of the Jayhawk Conference's change towards a uniform Player of the Week system.
-He currently serves as the chair for the Volleyball, Softball, and Men's Basketball committes and also serves on the Baseball, Football, and Soccer committees.
+He served as the chair for the Volleyball, Softball, and Men's Basketball committes and also served on the Baseball, Football, and Soccer committees.

-In 2012-2013 Allen helped bring a number of firsts to the Seward County Athletics Department.
+Allen helped bring a number of firsts to the Seward County Athletics Department during the 2012-2013 season.
 His Baseball Media Guide was ranked second in the nation by CoSIDA, marking the first time a Seward guide had achieved national recognition.
 He also helped promote a pair of student-athletes (Johnny Griffith & Stephanie Mark) to Capital One Academic All-American awards, again, the first time in school history that the Saints had placed a student-athlete on the list.
 Both Griffith and Mark were the only junior college student-athletes in the country to receive the awards.

-In eight years at Seward County he has now helped promote 175 All-Conference athletes, 130 All-Region performers, 195 KJCCC Player of the Week's, 35 NJCAA National Player of the Week's, and 25 All-American's.
+In nine years at Seward County he helped promote over 200 All-Conference athletes, 140 All-Region performers, 220 KJCCC Player of the Week's, 35 NJCAA National Player of the Week's, and 25 All-American's.

 As a student-athlete, Allen made three stops during his collegiate playing career.
 As a freshman he played for fellow Jayhawk Conference member Colby.
 As a sophomore he transferred to Lamar where he helped the Lopes to a 50-12 record and a 35-1 record during an Empire Conference Championship season.
 He then transferred to the University of Northern Colorado where he pitched two season for the Bears.
 He helped UNC to two straight Division I Independent Championships and was on the mound in his final collegiate game as the Bears defeated North Dakota State to capture the title in 2006.
 Northern Colorado defeated #2 Nebraska, #7 Arkansas, #19 Wichita State, and #24 Kansas during Allen's stint in Greeley.
 Allen finished his senior season at UNC with the lowest ERA at the school since the 1986 season.